luke-who/advanced-hpc-lbm/README.md

     $ make CFLAGS="-O3 -fopenmp -DDEBUG"

+Run all three make arguments(all check clean)

+    make .PHONY

 Input parameter and obstacle files are all specified on the command line of the `d2q9-bgk` executable.

 Usage: